JimmyAtSchotte/Arrange-Dependencies/README.md

 This will produce a `UserService` to start testing on.
 All the injected dependencies in `UserService` will be injected as `Mock.Of<T>()`, resulting in methods calls on any dependency will return the default value of the return type.

-When adding more dependencies to the UserService you do not need to change all the tests setups that you have allready created.
+When adding more dependencies to the UserService you do not need to change all the tests setups that you have already created.
 You may, however, still need to change some tests if the behavior has changed.

 This arrange block can be simplified by a one liner